Influenza A virus subtype H5N2: Caribbean

 In late 2007 (December 21), an H5N2 outbreak was found in the Dominican Republic.
 15 roosters and 2 hens were eliminated even though they had no visible sign of infection.

 In October 2017, the Dominican Department of Agriculture announced that H5N2 was discovered on several chicken in Moca, Dominican Republic, in a northern province of the country.

 In May and June 2008, there were three outbreaks of low-pathogenic H5N2 avian flu in birds at three locations in the central, northern, and southern parts of Haiti.

 H5N2 and humans

+Japan

 Japan's Health Ministry said in January, 2006 that poultry farm workers in Ibaraki prefecture may have been exposed to H5N2 (which was not previously known to infect humans) in 2005.
 Data were collected from 257 workers at 35 chicken farms by Ibaraki prefectural government.
 It was determined that their H5N2 antibody titers after the outbreak were significantly higher than those collected prior to the outbreak.

+Mexico

+On June 5, 2024, the World Health Organization recognized the first laboratory-confirmed case of H5N2 in a human in Mexico in a patient who died.
+Health officials in Mexico stated that the source of the infection had not been identified.
+Scientists said that the infection was unrelated to the 2020–2024 H5N1 outbreak.
+It was also reported that the patient had been bedridden for three weeks before contracting the illness.
+However, on June 7, Mexican health officials stated that the patient's death was caused by chronic diseases, and not by H5N2.